I Want To...

 School of Medicine

 Our teams visit both children and adults throughout Johns Hopkins Hospital on a regular basis.
-With more than 15 volunteers Therapy Dog teams in service, we believe that Pet Therapy improves the wellbeing of our patients, staff and family members.
+With more than 15 volunteers Therapy Dog teams in service, we believe that Animal Assisted Therapy improves the wellbeing of our patients, staff and family members.

 The human animal bond is a mutually beneficial relationship between people and animals that positively influences the health and well-being of both.
 Research combined with human intuition recognizes the impact the human-animal bond can have on health.